 There have been many books about the paradoxes of time, but this one is far and away more paradoxical than most, for its thesis is that time doesn't exist at all.
 This idea is explored in great detail, mostly in relation to physics but the philosophical and even the theological implications are touched on in an Epilogue.
 In fact, Barbour himself is something of a paradox, for he is a respected theoretical physicist who has remained independent, supporting himself and his family by translation while working on his ideas about time whenever he could.
-However he has continued to keep in touch with mainstream physics and he acknowledges help from a number of well-known scientists, including Lee Smolin among others.
+But he has continued to keep in touch with mainstream physics and he acknowledges help from a number of well-known scientists, including Lee Smolin among others.

 The book, he tells us, is intended to interest that fabled beast, the "general reader", but he also expects his colleagues to look over his shoulder.
 He mentions Roger Penrose and Richard Dawkins as other scientists who have written similar types of books, and his own will certainly bear comparison with theirs.
 Like those authors, Barbour is an excellent writer, and his interests include philosophy, art, and literature as well as science so that his view of his subject is multidimensional; no nonsense about "two cultures" here.

 In the first part of the book, Barbour sets forth a number of basic ideas which are then progressively elaborated in later parts.
 The central mystery that he confronts in his first three chapters is best described in his own words.

 The main aim is to introduce a definite way of thinking about instants of time without having to suppose that they belong to something that flows relentlessly forward.
 I regard instants of time as real things, identifying them with possible instantaneous arrangements of all the things in the universe.
 They are configurations of the universe.
 In themselves, these configurations are perfectly static and timeless.
 But how and why can something static and timeless be experienced as intensely dynamic and temporal?